robinkwilson/robinkwilson.github.io/_pages/blog360.md

 1. Refactor
 2. Integrate a redux store
 3. Add back-end for storing blog posts
-4. Create 2D interface for multiple users to create their own
+4. Create 2D interface for other people to create their own content
 5. Plug this into large blog websites

-<h2>Conclusion</h2>
+<h2>Challenges and Take-Aways</h2>

 Overall a fantastic experience.
 Being able to get a navigatable product in no time was gratifying.
 Next time, I would plan out the structure of the React-VR components once I hammer down the general UX.
 So it's easier to integrate additional content.